qandidate-labs/qandidate-toggle/README.md

 ## Tests

-To run the tests you'll need to have redis installed.
+To run all the tests you'll need to have redis installed (redis tests wil be skipped when not available).

 Running the tests: